 Unfortunately, Mental Wellness Counselling do not offer free counselling.
 This is because our counsellors are highly trained.
 They have often given up successful careers elsewhere to work here.
-We do try to keep our counselling as affordable as possible.
+We do try to keep our services as affordable as possible.
 We also offer group counselling.

-Over a 100 years of research have shown that group counselling is as effective as 1-2-1 counselling or better.
+Over 100 years of research have shown that group counselling is as effective as 1-2-1 or better.
 This is because, although you do not get the undivided attention of the therapist you do get the support and understanding of a wider peer group.
 You will also have the opportunity to meet people who are suffering from the same things you are and learn that you are not alone.